benediktsinger/microtrasher/README.md

                         Width of each image to be displayed
 ```

-To find the best contrast and brightness, several invokations might be necessary
+NOTE: To find the best contrast and brightness, several invokations might be necessary